surniaulula/wpsso-tune-image-editors/readme.txt

 == Screenshots ==

-01. WPSSO TIE settings page to select the default WordPress image editors (Standard add-on).
+01. WPSSO TIE settings page to select the default WordPress image editors and fine-tune the ImageMagick PHP extension.

 == Changelog ==